Queen Elizabeth was

 exaggeration was at all involved.
 Roger Ascham in his educational treatise The

-Elizabeth.
-It is still mediocre.
+about Queen Elizabeth is fair but lacking.
 Although it is better than most, it still

 avoids her true greatness almost 100%.
 So much of the truth about her has been lost in 400 years.

 She was the best and greatest as far as I am concerned.